Category Archives: Fribourg

 various types of radiolarite, from Braillard etal 2003

-The main raw materials used at the site during the Mesolithic are “Ölquartzite”, radiolarite and silex (Braillard, Menoud et al. 2003; Mauvilly 2005; Mauvilly, McCullough et al. 2008).
+The main raw materials used at the site during the Mesolithic are “Ölquartzite”, radiolarite and flint (Braillard, Menoud et al. 2003; Mauvilly 2005; Mauvilly, McCullough et al. 2008).
 Most of these raw materials are to be found at a not too great distance from the site of Arconciel/La Souche.
 The closest source would have been the Sarine riverbed.
-Radiolarite, “Ölquartzite” and some types of silex can be found there.
-In the Jura Mountains various sources of silex are known.
+Radiolarite, “Ölquartzite” and some types of flint can be found there.
+In the Jura Mountains further flint sources are known.
 Sources of “Olquatzite” and radiolarite are known in the Fribourger Prealps, the range of middle high Alpine mountains in the southern parts of the canton, and in the neighbouring areas of the Bernese Oberland[1].
 But I will focuss only on the radiolarite in this post.
 Continue reading